How AI is changing private banking in Central, South and Eastern Europe

 Why Central, South and Eastern Europe banks can't wait

-The result?
-Clients feel it.
 According to recent Bain & Company research, high-net-worth clients increasingly choose providers based on tech-enabled personalization and response speed.
-In Central, South and Eastern Europe markets - where many clients are digital natives who scaled tech companies or led digital transformations in their own businesses - these expectations are even higher.
+In CSEE markets, these expectations are 30% higher than Western Europe because clients are digital natives who scaled their own companies.

 Banks that can't deliver real-time, intelligent service will lose relationships to those that can.